openwrtuser/bash4dnsmasq/README.md

 --------------------------------------------------------------------------------------

-The scripts can be scheduled to run daily with cron, at a prescribed time (e.g. 6:30am).
+The script can be scheduled to run daily with cron, at a prescribed time (e.g. 6:30am).

-In Debian Linuxs it can be done this way:
+In Debian Linux it can be done this way:

 Copy the script to /etc/cron.daily